IRS Form 8839 Instructions

 If Line 15 is smaller than Line 14, you may have an unused credit to carry forward to a future tax year.

-To calculate your tax credit carryforward, you’ll need to complete the Adoption Credit Carryforward Worksheet for Line 16.
+To calculate your total tax credit carryforward, you’ll need to complete the Adoption Credit Carryforward Worksheet for Line 16.
 Follow the steps outlined below.

 Be sure to keep a copy of this worksheet for next year.